-- 2.1.1 This section of the report summarises the strategic need for the TRU project which requires alterations to the Grade II listed Brady Farm Bridge (HUL4/15; NHLE 1419091) and the benefits that will be derived from the project. - 2.1.2 TRU will help to promote sustainable transport in accordance with the National Planning Policy Framework (2021) (Chapter 9) and the government objectives set out in the National Policy Statement NPS for National Networks (2015).
+- 2.1.1 This section of the report summarises the strategic need for the TRU project which requires alterations to the Grade II listed Roman Ridge Road Overbridge (HUL4/14; NHLE 1419084) and the benefits that will be derived from the project. - 2.1.2 TRU will help to promote sustainable transport in accordance with the National Planning Policy Framework (2021) (Chapter 9) and the government objectives set out in the National Policy Statement NPS for National Networks (2015).
 Section 2 of the NPS states:

-The Government will deliver national networks that meet the country's long-term needs; supporting a prosperous and competitive economy and improving overall quality of life, as part of a wider transport system.
+The Government will deliver national networks that meet the country's longterm needs; supporting a prosperous and competitive economy and improving overall quality of life, as part of a wider transport system.
 This means:

 - Networks with the capacity and connectivity and resilience to support national and local economic activity and facilitate growth and create jobs. - Networks which support and improve journey quality, reliability, and safety. - Networks which support the delivery of environmental goals and the move to a low carbon economy. - Networks which join up our communities and link effectively to each other. - 2.1.3 Further paragraph 2.2. of the NPS states that "there is a critical need to improve the national networks to address road congestion and crowding on the railways to provide safe, expeditious and resilient networks that better support social and economic activity; and to provide a transport network that is capable of stimulating and supporting economic growth."
 Paragraph 2.10 confirms that at a strategic level that there is a compelling need for the development of national networks. - 2.1.4 TRU is an important commitment made by the Secretary of State for Transport that aims to create a better performing railway that passengers can depend on; one that provides more trains, more seats and creates a better-connected North.
 This will include a large number of key interventions between Manchester, Leeds, and York.
-The government commitment to delivering TRU was confirmed in the Integrated Rail Plan for the North and Midlands (November 2021), as the first phase of the wider Northern Powerhouse Rail project.
-It is also supported by Leeds City Council's aspirations for its transport network with the Core Strategy committing to the electrification of the Transpennine route.
+The government commitment to delivering TRU was confirmed in the Integrated Rail Plan for the North and Midlands

+(November 2021), as the first phase of the wider Northern Powerhouse Rail project.

 - 2.1.5 TRU will facilitate the provision of electrification of an operational railway.
 The project will, therefore, improve the provision of public transport (rail) through the local area and across the region in the long term, due to the intended provision of longer, faster and more reliable rolling stock on the route, alongside the reduction in freight across the road network.
 TRU will also support the UK response to the climate challenge through the electrification of the Transpennine route and subsequent de-carbonisation of rail transport. - 2.1.6 In section 4.9 of the Leeds City Council Core Strategy (2019) notes that the electrification of the Transpennine route (the TRU) is an important part of its sustainable transport plan. - 2.1.7 The City Council 'Connecting Leeds Transport Strategy states that "The Transpennine Route Upgrade will enhance connections to Huddersfield and Manchester, providing reliable connections and quicker services."
-The delivery of the TRU is a major element of the West Yorkshire Combined Authorities Transport Strategy 2040. - 2.1.8 Works to HUL4/15 Brady Farm Overbridge are essential in achieving the proposed electrification of the route.
+The delivery of the TRU is a major element of the West Yorkshire Combined Authorities Transport Strategy 2040. - 2.1.8 Works to HUL4/14 Ridge Road Overbridge are essential in achieving the proposed electrification of the route.
 Without works to the Listed Structure then the TRU Programme cannot be delivered at this location.
 Without works at this location the scheme as a whole cannot be achieved and the benefits of the TRU Programme will not be realised.